 Listen to this Destination: BBQ article.

-Rodney Scott’s cookbook, Rodney Scott’s World of BBQ: Every Day Is a Good Day is about to hit the shelves.
-Well, in March 2021, anyway, but you can go ahead and order today.
+Rodney Scott’s cookbook, Rodney Scott’s World of BBQ: Every Day Is a Good Day has just hit the shelves.

 The James Beard Award-winning pitmaster has lived BBQ from a young age.
 Scott turned that life-long experience making what many considered SC’s best barbecue at Scott’s Bar-B-Que in Hemingway into an empire when he left to start Rodney Scott’s BBQ.